 It can be arguably said that the Apostle Paul might be one of the most misunderstood characters in the Bible.
 He is considered one of the chief builders of the early church and most significant purveyor of the gospel to the Gentiles.
 And yet, it was Christ’s apostle, Peter who is considered Rome’s first monarchical bishop.
-From him, and by one-man, apostolic succession (monarchical episcopacy) would continue through every generation.
+From him, and by one-man, apostolic succession (monarchical episcopacy) was presumed to continue through every church generation.

 The first mention of the Jews in the Bible occurs in the second book of Kings, which describes the fall and captivity of Judah.
 “Now it came to pass in the ninth year of his reign, in the tenth month, on the tenth day of the month, that Nebuchadnezzar king of Babylon and all his army came against Jerusalem and encamped against it; and they built a siege wall against it all around.
 2 So the city was besieged until the eleventh year of King Zedekiah” (2 Kings 25:1-2)